Confirming the Word of God with Supernatural Signs Following

 •• Vs. 7 in the Living Bible says pointedly, "...every spiritual gift and power for doing his will are yours during this time of waiting for the return of our Lord Jesus Christ."

-• The first century ... the 5th ... the 14th ... the 21st ... and all others — "during this time of waiting" for Jesus' second coming, the Holy Spirit continues to anoint the preaching and teaching of His word.
+• The first century ... the 5th ... the 14th ... the 21st ... and all others — "during this time of waiting" for Jesus' second coming, the anointing of the Holy Spirit continues to empower the preaching and teaching of His word.
 And He also continues to confirm His word by supernatural signs, wonders, healings, and miracles so that, as the apostle Paul said, our "faith might not rest on human wisdom, but on God's power" (1 Corinthians 2:5).

 Mark 16:17-18 And these signs willaccompany those who believe: In my name they will drive out demons; they will speak in new tongues; they will pick up snakes with their hands; and when they drink deadly poison, it will not hurt them at all; they will place their hands on sick people, and they will get well.